thosgood/this-weeks-finds/markdown/201-250/week235.md

 > dynamics irreversible, so we have to pay a thermodynamic cost.
 >
 > If I were smarter I could prove an inequality relating the
-> \"imperfection of the dynamics\" (how to quantify that?) to the
+> "imperfection of the dynamics" (how to quantify that?) to the
-> thermodynamic cost of computation, piggybacking off Landauer\'s
+> thermodynamic cost of computation, piggybacking off Landauer's
 > formula.

-Here\'s what Nathan Urban wrote:
+Here's what Nathan Urban wrote:

 > John Baez wrote:
 >